ng-learn-org/ng-learn-org.github.io/_posts/2014-02-22-Writing_Custom_Validitions.md

 {% endhighlight %}

 - **formName.fieldName.$invalid** : searchForm.leaving_from.$invalid is looking at the validity of this field.
 This means all other rules should have passed to clean this error.
-- **formName.fieldName.$error** : is the object has containing all references to all invalid rules for an specific field.
+- **formName.fieldName.$error** : is the object containing all references to all invalid rules for an specific field.
 - **formName.fieldName.$error.required** : searchForm.leaving_from.$error.required is looking if our specific field has been entered by the user.
 - **formName.fieldName.$error.minlength** : searchForm.leaving_from.$error.minlength is looking if our specific field has at least 3 characters.
 - **formName.$error** : is the object has containing all references to all invalid rules for all fields inside the form.

-**Note**: Other built-in validations are: email, max, maxlength, min, minlength, number, pattern, required, url
+**Note**: Other built-in validations are: email, max, maxlength, min, minlength, number, pattern, required, url.
+More info: [angular-docs][1]

 If you would like to see the working example, launch the demo.